 We hope to welcome you to campus for one of our three Admitted Student Weekend Open Houses.
 The dates for Open House are: February 24-25, 2017; March 17-18, 2017; and March 31 - April 1, 2017.
 We provide admitted students with housing in an area hotel during Open House and reimburse up to $500 for travel expenses to attend.
-Please save the date and visit this website in the coming weeks for additional information.
-Registration will begin in December.
+Open House Registration is available here.

 Required Documents for Matriculating Students